tiagofrepereira2012/annotation.video/readme.rst

 previous output annotations and generate a new annotation file (``interpolated.txt``)::

-  $ bin/postproc.py <video-file> annotations.txt interpolated.txt
+  $ bin/postproc.py example/video.avi example/annotations.txt interpolated.txt

 The program ``replay.py`` can read the original video and annotation file and generate a new video with (yellow) markings on annotated keypoints::

-  $ bin/replay.py <video-file> interpolated.txt annotated.avi
+  $ bin/replay.py example/video.avi example/interpolated.txt annotated.avi

 You can play with options for all the above cited programs and fine-tune the behavior of the annotation procedure to suit your needs.